alinavovkov/match-3/README.md

 - Smooth tile swapping and rollback on invalid moves
 - Glowing tile borders and red error glow for invalid swaps
 - Prevents double-clicks and repeated clicks on the same tile
-- User messages for feedback (e.g., invalid move, same tile)
+- User messages for feedback (e.g., successful move, same tile)

 ### Getting Started local or go to https://alinavovkov.github.io/match-3/